Refreshing MIH’s Website

+Making it affordable.
 Our last blog focused on major works and difficulties in collecting funds for these.
 What we neglected to mention is that often these difficulties are due to how the property has previously been managed.
-The case study that we presented in the last blog had a professional managing agent prior to taking it over, however their ethos had been very different to MIH.
-Although we were aware that the additional service charges required would be objected to we were also aware of the requirement to do this long overdue work.
+The case study that we presented in the last blog had a professional managing agent prior to taking it over, however, their ethos had been very different from MIH.
+Although we were aware that the additional service charges required would be objected to we were also aware of the requirement to do this long-overdue work.

 With the backing of the Board, we were happy to put our “head in the Lion’s mouth” as both they and ourselves believed in the project.
 We were also confident that the value add to the property hadn’t been considered by the owners and that ultimately this made the work affordable.
 The result of our efforts will not be known until March next year but we believe that the works will proceed.

-While the practical side of the major works were being considered (and as is the MIH way we had provided the long-term plan to all owners, had a meeting with them and the surveyor and discussed possible funding options or lack of them) MIH looked at other ways in which the Company could raise funds.
+While the practical side of the major works was being considered (and as is the MIH way we had provided the long-term plan to all owners, had a meeting with them and the surveyor, and discussed possible funding options or lack of them) MIH looked at other ways in which the Company could raise funds.

 Once the Board had agreed to this approach it was up to MIH to approach the owners, which they subsequently did and after four months of negotiation by MIH, which cost the Company nothing, we are pleased to advise that the deal was struck with funds being paid into the Company Account.
 The only downside being the unavoidable 19% (at time of writing) Corporation Tax that will be payable and which the Company won’t get the benefit of.